 TMJ dysfunction can be caused by a malocclusion, the misalignment of the upper and lower jawbones.
 Malocclusions cause the teeth to scrape against each other unnecessarily during mouth movement and places excessive strain on the TMJ.
-This disorder may also be caused by worn down teeth or tooth loss, both of which affects the way each set of teeth line up with one another.
+This disorder may also be caused by worn-down teeth or tooth loss, both of which affect the way each set of teeth line up with one another.

 Additionally, another major cause of TMJ disorder is stress.
 Many patients unknowingly grind their teeth when stressed or anxious.
 Over time, this habit of clenching the jaw and grinding teeth strains the TMJ and neighboring tissues.

 The most common symptoms of TMJ disorder include facial pain, especially near the jawbones, and difficulty opening and closing the mouth.
 Other symptoms also include frequent headaches and worn down teeth, typically molars.
 Some patients with TMJ dysfunction experience clicking and popping sounds during mouth movement, too.